 The CSAT or Customer Satisfaction score is a great way to measure and assess different parts of your business.
 Such forms use a scale of 1-3 or 1-5, asking customers to rate their level of satisfaction.

 Now, these scales can take different forms.
-The Subway feedback form in the image below uses emoji to ask users for their satisfaction scores.
+The Subway feedback form in the image below uses emojis to ask users for their satisfaction scores.
 They also ask about the overall satisfaction score by giving them an opportunity to choose between a 10-scale.

 As you can see, this sample is easy to fill out, provides specific information, is short and concise, and is easily quantifiable.